sitewhere/sitewhere-java-agent/README.md

 such as measurements, locations, and alerts to SiteWhere.
 It also supports receiving commands from SiteWhere and triggering Java logic based on the requests.

+**This documentation is in the process of being updated.
+Some of the sections below are out of date!**

 ## Agent Usage Example

 The agent project includes an example that shows how round-trip processing